Heartburn and acid reflux are often used interchangeably, but what exactly is acid reflux — and are there ways to avoid it?

 - Ask your doctor if any of your medicines may be causing the discomfort

-One of the fastest ways to treat occasional heartburn caused by acid reflux is to turn to TUMS.
+Antacids are not for treating GERD.
+However, antacids such as TUMS are one of the fastest ways to treat occasional heartburn caused by acid reflux.
 Known as America’s number-one antacid, TUMS provides fast relief from heartburn, sour stomach, and acid indigestion.
-And TUMS Chewy Bites now come in a cooling fruit fusion flavor — which can provide relief from that sour taste in your throat due to heartburn.
+And TUMS Chewy Bites now come in a cooling fruit fusion flavor.